 - Three-Cheese Lasagna (page 240)

-If you are looking for a gift or need to “suggest” a gift to your sweetheart, you can always check out my Amazon shop for pressure cookers, accessories, and cookbooks.
+Do you exchange Valentine’s Day gifts with your sweetheart?
+If you are looking for a gift or need to “suggest” a gift to your sweetheart, you can always check out my Amazon shop for recommendations on pressure cookers, accessories, and cookbooks.

 Leave me a comment and let me know—are you making a meal from home or are you going out this Valentine’s Day!
 How do you like to celebrate?